alexandregama/blog/content/java/cdi-series/cdi-in-java-series-part-1-creating-a-factory-using-produces-annotation.md

  private com.hackingcode.cdi.produces.Checkout.logger
 ```

-Yes, an exception will be thrown on our face.
+Yes, an exception will be thrown on our faces.
 And that makes sense.
 CDI does not know how to inject the **SpecialLogger** object yet.

 CDI, behind the scenes, will execute the following steps: